Loading ramps at hermes logistics centre quickly repaired

 Innovative coating system based on KineticBoost-Technology®

 In the first construction phase in June 2020, half of the area of approx. 1,250 m² was repaired.
 The second phase is currently being scheduled.
 The work was coordinated by Hamburg-based contractor Bekor in such a way that partial areas could be coated during ongoing hub operations.
-The substrate was first primed with MC-Floor TopSpeed SC.
+The substrate was first primed with MC-DUR TopSpeed SC.
 The same product was then used as a bedding layer scattered with quartz sand in a grain size range of 0.7-1.2 mm.
-The final top seal coating was provided in the form of MC-Floor TopSpeed.
+The final top seal coating was provided in the form of MC-DUR TopSpeed.
 The innovative coating system is based on a new special binder chemistry under the KineticBoost-Technology® brand, which enables coating work to be carried out even under conditions of high humidity and moisture in the substrate, not to mention an extended temperature range of 2 to 35 °C. It meets in full the requirements of surface protection grade OS 8 per EN 1504-2, as well as DIN V 18026 and German standard DAfStb Rili SIB 2001.
 All the system components incorporated within this KineticBoost-Technology® system use ambient moisture to accelerate the curing process, with adhesion, abrasion resistance and the scratch resistance of the coating all enhanced.

 Highly resilient floor structure for heavy-duty logistics areas